 What software works with ESA fonts

-ESA fonts are compatible with Hatch, Wilcom E series & Janome V5 and can be loaded directly into your software.
-Wicom E series is the go-to software for the commercial embroidery industry, while Hatch is an extremely popular choice for home embroiderers.
+ESA fonts are only compatible with Hatch, Wilcom E series & Janome V5 and can be loaded directly into your software.
+Wicom E series software for the commercial embroidery industry, while Hatch is made for home embroiderers

 How To Install ESA Fonts